Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 The final oscillation parameter in the three-flavor oscillation picture is called $\delta$ which is the one guaranteed physical complex phase.
 When computing oscillation probabilities, the sign of this phase changes when changing between neutrinos and antineutrinos.
 The value of this parameter is largely undetermined.
 Currently NOvA and T2K have some sensitivity to this parameter at the $\sim2\sigma$ level, but their measurements are not obviously consistent.
 Measuring this parameter is one of the primary physics goals of upcoming experiments DUNE \cite{DUNE:2020ypp} and Hyper-Kamiokande \cite{Hyper-Kamiokande:2018ofw}.

 While $\delta$ is related to CP violation and parametrically describes one of three known numbers in particle physics that governs the amount of CP violation (the other two are the similar phase in the quark matrix where there is CP violation and in the gluon sector where CP seems to be conserved), it is a parameterization dependent quantity.
-A better means of quantifying the amount of CP violation in the neutrino sector is via the Jarlskog invariant \cite{Jarlskog:1985ht}\footnote{The indices in eq.~\ref{eq:J} may be shuffled so long as one is careful with signs.
-That is, one is free to use any $2\times2$ submatrix to describe the Jarlskog invariant.},
+A better means of quantifying the amount of CP violation in the neutrino sector is via the Jarlskog invariant; see eq.~\ref{eq:J}.

-see \cite{Denton:2020igp} for a modern discussion of this in the context of neutrino physics.
 Physical observables often scale with this parameter.
 For example, ignoring matter effects, the difference between neutrino and antineutrino appearance at the first oscillation maximum for long-baseline accelerator experiments is approximately given by